-Prysmian won 400MEUR contract for Balkans-Italy power link2.
-November 2012. / SEE Energy News
+Prysmian won 400MEUR contract for Balkans-Italy power link, SEE Energy News

 Prysmian won some €400 M contract for Montenegro-Italy power link.
 The new extra high voltage submarine cable system (500 kV DC) will connect the Balkans to Italy across the Adriatic.
 HV & Submarine order portfolio increases to more than €2.5 billion.